cwkingjr/image_label/README.md

 Optionally, the user may rotate the images and/or change the output file image format.

-See README.config.md and image_label_config.ini for examples of how to set up a config file for preset options.
+See README.config.md and .image_label_config.ini for examples of how to set up a config file for preset options.

 See help.output.txt for info on how to pass command line arguments.